StatusWise/statuswise/docs/actions_workflows.md

 *   `CODECOV_TOKEN`: Required for uploading test coverage reports to Codecov.
 *   `DOCKERHUB_USERNAME` / `DOCKERHUB_TOKEN`: Required if you are pushing images to Docker Hub in the `deploy.yml` workflow.

+### Auto-Assign Configuration

+The `automation.yml` workflow includes auto-assignment functionality that can automatically assign team members to issues and pull requests based on labels.
+To configure this:

+*   `BACKEND_MAINTAINER`: GitHub username for backend-related issues/PRs
+*   `FRONTEND_MAINTAINER`: GitHub username for frontend-related issues/PRs
+*   `DEVOPS_MAINTAINER`: GitHub username for devops/infrastructure-related issues/PRs
+*   `SECURITY_MAINTAINER`: GitHub username for security-related issues/PRs

+**Note**: If these secrets are not configured, the workflow will default to assigning the repository owner (`argakiig`).
+Make sure the configured usernames have access to the repository.

+#### Setting Up Auto-Assign Secrets

+1. Go to your repository's "Settings" > "Secrets and variables" > "Actions"
+2. Click "New repository secret" for each maintainer role
+3. Add the following secrets with actual GitHub usernames:
+   - `BACKEND_MAINTAINER`: Username for backend issues
+   - `FRONTEND_MAINTAINER`: Username for frontend issues
+   - `DEVOPS_MAINTAINER`: Username for devops/infrastructure issues
+   - `SECURITY_MAINTAINER`: Username for security issues

+**Example**: If your backend maintainer's GitHub username is `john-doe`, set `BACKEND_MAINTAINER` to `john-doe`.

+The auto-assign functionality will now work when issues or PRs are labeled with `backend`, `frontend`, `devops`, or `security`.

 ## 📊 Monitoring and Notifications

 ### Built-in Notifications